girlscript/winter-of-contributing/Competitive_Programming/C++/Searching & Sorting/Binary Search/binary_search_documentation.md

 }
 ```

-## Binary Search Problems
+## Some Common Binary Search Problems
 ### Question:
-### Find the index of first 1 in a sorted array of 0’s and 1’s if 1 is not present in the array print -1
+### Find the index of first 1 in a sorted array of 0’s and 1’s if 1 is not present in the array then print -1

 #### Example: